 Surveying the Landscape

 We release annual, action-oriented reports that measure LA’s progress towards increasing diversity, equity, and community engagement in the tech and innovation sector.
-Check out some highlights from our 2021 survey below, or click below to see the complete findings:
+Click below to read our 2023 Venture Data Report:

 Gender and Pay Equity

 Gender pay equity remains a persistent concern for LA tech.
 Regardless of role or experience, women at PledgeLA companies earn $20,000 less than men.

 Women with 20+ years of experience make an alarming $90k less than men of similar tenure.

 Evaluate the equity of pay for women at all levels, functions, and experience on your team.